 If these steps for using a war bridle are confusing or your horse’s behavior is concerning, stop and consult a professional horse trainer.

-How I learned to Ride with a War Bridle
+How I Learned to Ride With a War Bridle

 In the early 2000’s I had the opportunity to ride in a clinic instructing curious riders on the riding styles of a particular tribe of indigenous Americans.
-This purple war bridle was my take-home gift, as a thank you for being the demo rider.
+This purple war bridle was my take-home gift, as a thank-you for being the demo rider.

 Mine has an elk hide wrapped mouthpiece.

-Simple, uncoated rope could make for a very harsh correction in a horse’s mouth, but wrapping it in hide makes the mouthpiece softer, less abrasive, and wider (in the world of horse bits, generally wider=gentler, and narrower bits provide a sharper correction to a horse.)
+Simple, uncoated rope could make for a very harsh correction in a horse’s mouth, but wrapping it in hide makes the mouthpiece softer, less abrasive, and wider.
+In the world of horse bits, generally when a bit is wider, it’s gentler.
+Narrower bits provide a sharper correction to a horse.

 The Native American war bridle takes a piece of rope and runs it through the mouth where the bit would sit, ties around the jaw to stay in place, then runs back as reins.
 I don’t think any company is currently producing these, but if you searched and checked with local resources for indigenous horse trainers you could probably find a craftsman making them.